richardbenson91477/4c/docs/4c_lang.md

 ## Overview
 **4c** is an imperitive _(as opposed to functional)_ programming language with a LISP-like syntax.
-4c is designed to facilitate compilation to native machine code (as in the languages C/C++), rather than interpretable (or JIT-able) byte-code, symbols, and so forth.
+4c aims to be as easily reasoned about by a programmer as is attainable, while maintaining high performance.

-4c code is intended to be as easily parsed and reasoned about by a programmer as is reasonably attainable.
+**4cc** (the reference 4c compiler) compiles 4c code.

-**4cc** (the reference 4c compiler) compiles 4c code to GNU assembly (GAS).
+__FIXME:__ be more specific about the generated code

-This document describes the 4c language; its syntax and standard built-in types, functions, constants, etc.
+This document describes the 4c language; its syntax, standard built-in types, functions, constants, and so on.

 ### Rationale
-The hydra known as "Modern C++" has great value in terms of performance and capabilities - at a usability cost that many people would like to avoid paying.
+The language known as "Modern C++" has great value in terms of performance and capabilities - at a usability cost that many people would rather avoid paying.
 Simpler to use languages like Python already exist - with an obvious performance cost.
-Many "C performance with modern features" languages have come forth to try and remedy the situation.
+Many "C performance with modern features" languages have come forth to try and remedy this situation.
 Perhaps one will dethrone C++ - or perhaps none will.
-Nevertheless, they have their own inherent value to those who enjoy using them.
-I do not _expect_ 4c to become popular - nor do I plan to force the issue.
-4c is simply my personal attempt to avoid using "Modern C++" - if others find it useful, that's great.
+Nevertheless, they have their own inherent value to those who enjoy using them (as does C++).
+I do not _expect_ 4c to become popular - nor do I plan to force the issue, by design.
+4c is simply my personal attempt to avoid using "Modern C++" when I can - if others find it useful, that's great too.

 ### Potential benefits
   * Variable and function names specify their own types.
-  * Lisp-like syntax rather than the standard "Algol family" syntax.
+  * LISP-like syntax rather than the standard "Algol family" syntax.

 ### Potential drawbacks
   * Variable and function names specify their own types.
-  * Lisp-like syntax rather than the standard "Algol family" syntax.
+  * LISP-like syntax rather than the standard "Algol family" syntax.

 ## Syntax
 ### Basic program structure